-Need of non-transport companies to make use of transport data

-Need to have access to open-source data UC1 and complete information, also for free.
+Need of non-transport companies to make use of transport data Data access issues for SMEs and start-ups and for research purposes.
+Need to have access to open-source data and complete information, also for free.
+UC1

 4.3.
 What does the future Transport Cloud may look like?